Archimedean Screw in Driven Chiral Magnets: Introduction

 \section{Introduction}

 The Archimedean screw has benefited humanity as a mechanical tool since antiquity.
-There is evidence that it was already used in ancient Egypt to pump water, but even to this day, it is still used extensively, for example to transport large quantities of materials such as powders and grains in factories.
-Usually an Archimedean screw consists of a helical surface encased by a tilted tube, a simplified version of which is shown in \Cref{fig:screw}b.
+There is evidence that it was already used in ancient Egypt to pump water, but even to this day, it is still used extensively, for example to transport materials such as powders and grains in factories.
+In addition, some bacteria use helical screws, so-called flagella, to propel themselves through liquids.
+Usually an Archimedean screw consists of a helical surface encased in a tilted tube, a simplified version of which is shown in \Cref{fig:screw}(a).
 By rotating the screw on its axis as shown, the helical surface can be made to push material inside upwards, as indicated by the blue spheres and vertical arrows.